 Just like MDs and NPs, PAs also pursue a specialty and receive additional training on the job or through another program.
 Stratos, for example, went through additional functional medicine training programs , earning her certification as a Functional Medicine Practitioner through the Cleveland Clinic’s Institute for Functional Medicine, as well as completing coursework with The Kalish Institute for Functional Medicine and The School of Applied Functional Medicine.

 Similar to other medical pros, PAs are trained and licensed to do everything from diagnosing a patient, creating and assessing a treatment plan, writing prescriptions, ordering labs for evaluative work-up, and then interpreting those labs to help complete the clinical picture, Stratos says.
 PAs have a supervising physician, though they still have autonomy over their patients’ care.

 In addition, practitioners go through learning modules to understand the flow of patient visits, observe in-person case studies done by other providers, and conduct mock case studies themselves, shadowed by a mentoring practitioner, Haggarty explains.
 They’ll also get scored on these mock cases and will have discussions with their mentor about their performance.
-Practitioners new to Parsley Health have their mentoring practitioner shadow their patient visits for the first few weeks to ensure care is up to Parsley’s standards.
+Potential Parsley providers are then tested on their knowledge after the completion of their fellowship.

 Parsley’s in-depth education for all providers ensures every member at Parsley Health receives the same quality care that helps 97 percent of members see an improvement in symptoms.

 Ready to work with a provider who can help you feel your best?
 Get to know our team.